alexandra-storton/Profitability-and-Discounting-Strategy/README.md

 * Beauty is structurally attractive but underinvested in, seeing an average gross margin of 48.2%.
 To test the potential of the category we should increase marketing and monitor the sales of a selection of high margin, low discount, low returns products.
 Hair Repair Shampoo Plus, Hydrating Face Cream and Cleansing Gel XL suggested for their high margins, moderate sales and low return rates - minimising operational burden.

 * Electronics, Home, Health and Office are the least healthy categories, consistently eroding margin in addition to high discount sensitivity and elevated returns.
 Other categories observed moderate performance.
-Any products with <20% margin, >=10% return rates and high discount sensitivty should be reviewed.
+Any products with <20% margin, >=10% return rates and high discount sensitivity should be reviewed.

 <br>